-If you are paid to prepare a tax return claming an earned income tax credit (EITC), a child tax credit (CTC), an additional child tax credit (ACTC), or an American opportunity tax credit AOTC), due diligence regulations now require you to complete and submit the Form 8867, Paid Preparer's Due Diligence Checklist.
+If you are paid to prepare a tax return claiming the earned income tax credit (EITC), child tax credit (CTC), additional child tax credit (ACTC), credit for other dependents (ODC), or American opportunity tax credit AOTC), or beginning with returns filed in 2019, head of house hold (HOH) filing status, due diligence regulations now require you to complete and submit Form 8867, Paid Preparer's Due Diligence Checklist, with each return.
 See the Form 8867 instructions for more information.
-We modified the Form 8867 to include the CTC, the ACTC, and the AOTC and streamlined the format.
+We modified the Form 8867 to include ODC and the HOH filing status.

 Completing the form is not a substitute for actually performing your required due diligence and completing all required forms and schedules when preparing the return for your clients.
-But, using the Form 8867 ensures you consider all refundable credit's eligibility criteria for each claim you prepare.
+But, using the Form 8867 ensures you consider the eligibility criteria for HOH filing status and each refundable credit for each claim you prepare.

 Due Diligence Requirements and Form 8867

 To meet your due diligence requirements, for every tax return or claim for refund you prepare claiming the EITC, CTC/ACTC/ODC, AOTC or HOH filing status, you must:

 - Complete the form with information you get from your client or that you reasonably obtained

 - Complete all required parts of the form

 - Submit the completed Form 8867 with each e-file tax return you send us or attach the completed Form 8867 to each paper return or claim for you refund you prepare for your client.

 - If you are not the signing tax return preparer, give the completed Form 8867 to the signing preparer either electronically or on paper.

 - Question 1 asks whether you completed the return from information your client or that you reasonably obtained